Frequently Asked Questions

 My organization currently has an active funding opportunity with East Portland Action Plan.
 Are we eligible to apply for additional funds?

-If you have a current funding recipient from the East Portland Action Plan, you are eligible to apply for new funding opportunities as long as your organization is still in good standing.
-Your organization is considered in good standing if it is on track to complete its project as described in the funding agreement, and has completed the interim and final grant report by the deadline.
+If you have current funding from the East Portland Action Plan, you are eligible to apply for new funding opportunities as long as your organization is still in good standing.
+Your organization is considered in good standing if it is on track to complete its project as described in the funded contractt, and has completed the interim and final grant report by the announced deadlins.

 Can I get a grant if English is not my first language?

-Applications can be completed by handwriting, or can be typed up.
-They can submitted in any language by email, in person, or by mail.
+Applications can submitted in any language by email, in person, or by mail.
+Applications can also be handwritten.

 What are “leveraged funds?”

-Leveraged Funds includes additional dollars supporting this project—for example, additional grants or direct support from your organization.
+Leveraged Funds includes additional dollars supporting this project—for example, additional grants, direct support from your organization, or volunteer support.

 Can hours donated by volunteers be used as “leveraged funds?”